Joe Greer, MD

 Lecturing at such prestigious academic institutions as Harvard, Emory and the University of Florida, Dr. Greer has also been commencement speaker for the New York Medical College, the University of Miami and East Tennessee State Medical schools, as well as other undergraduate institutions.

 Even now that he is a nationally acclaimed advocate, a member of prestigious boards and a frequent and energetic lecturer, Dr. Greer says his greatest lessons still come from his poorest patients.
-Through his leadership and vision, he has proven that one person can inspire and create change in his community.
+Through his leadership and vision, he has proven that one person can approach disparities in healthcare and inspire and create change in his community.